Microchip-MPLAB-Harmony/bootloader_apps_uart/apps/uart_bootloader/readme.md

     - The starting location of the flash memory region for SAM devices
     - The start of Program Flash memory for PIC32MX devices with 3KB bootflash memory
     - The starting location of the Boot flash memory region for PIC32MK, PIC32MX and PIC32MZ devices
-- This application uses the Virtual Com port of the device (EDBG port or External USB to UART converters) to receive application binary from host PC
+- It uses the Virtual Com port of the device (EDBG port or External USB to UART converters) to receive application binary from host PC
-- This application calls the bootloader_Tasks() function which receives application to be programmed into flash memory over UART channel
+- It calls the bootloader_Tasks() function which receives application to be programmed into flash memory over UART channel
+- Trigger Methods
-- This application uses the On board Switch as bootloader trigger pin to force enter the bootloader at reset of device
+    - It uses the On board Switch as bootloader trigger pin to force enter the bootloader at reset of device
-- This application checks for bootloader request pattern **(0x5048434D)** from the starting 16 Bytes of RAM to force enter bootloader at reset of device
+    - It checks for bootloader request pattern **(0x5048434D)** from the starting 16 Bytes of RAM to force enter bootloader at reset of device

 ### Test Application